Body Image Therapy for Women in New York

 • Processing difficult experiences safely.
 With EMDR, we can gently work through past traumas or emotional triggers that impact your body image, helping you feel lighter and more grounded in your present body.

 • Building self-compassion and resilience.
-You’ll learn practical ways to respond to self-criticism, cope with body-related stress, and feel more confident and aligned with yourself.
+You’ll learn practical ways in body image therapy to respond to self-criticism, cope with body-related stress, and feel more confident and aligned with yourself.

 Sessions are available via secure online video, giving you flexibility and comfort while you start your journey toward body acceptance and emotional freedom.